plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Francophone Retreat<br/>*(7 – 14 April 2023)*

-At long last, 400 Francophone friends from France, Switzerland, Belgium, and Canada reunited at Plum Village for the first Francophone retreat since 2019 due to the pandemic, with the theme *Ensemble, Tout Simplement* (roughly translated as Simply Together).
-What a precious opportunity it was for the manifold Sangha to celebrate Sr. Chan Khong’s 85th continuation day, as well as to welcome 18 new members into the Order of Interbeing.
+At long last, 400 Francophone friends from France, Switzerland, Belgium, and Canada reunited at Plum Village for the first Francophone retreat since 2019 due to the pandemic, themed *Ensemble, Tout Simplement* (loosly translated as Simply Together).
+What a precious opportunity it was for the multifold Sangha to celebrate Sr. Chan Khong’s 85th continuation day, as well as to welcome 18 new members into the Order of Interbeing.

 {% image "article2024/Done-Review of the Year/Francophone retreat/IMG_9618_.jpg", "noFloat lmnq3" %}